 5. Cook Enough Dinner

-With a one-hour lunch break, you barely have enough time to cook lunch and a salad will not fill you up for long.
-However, you can always cook more food for dinner the night before to ensure you have some leftover for lunch the next day.
+With a one-hour lunch break, you barely have enough time to cook lunch, and a salad will not fill you up for long.
+However, you can always cook more food for dinner the night before to ensure you have some leftovers for lunch the next day.
 Besides, knowing that you have lunch will ease the day’s stress since you won’t constantly think about your lunch options.

 As a teacher, you have loads of work, classes to go to, and deadlines to meet.
 You also have a social life outside of school that you need to keep active.
 Healthy lunches can help alleviate stress and increase productivity.
 Use our tips above to prepare your next healthy meal.